MatzoMT/cs1302-arcade/README.md

     must be easily recognizable and consistent with traditional implementations of the game you chose (see the Wikipedia links for more information).
 Your game must provide a consistent scoring mechanism and display the score(s) to the user somewhere in the user interface.
+Additionally, games in this group must provide a leveling mechanism by which the game's level of difficulty increases over time as the "level" increases.
+A minimum of three levels is required, however, there is no maximum level requirement.
+The first level should be easy enough for most players familiar with the game to complete.

   * *Controls (5 points):* You are required to provide keyboard controls for a game in this group.
 If anything is not intuitive, then you need to let